codinginrevolt/lastfm_genre_filter/README.md

 it will take a long time to work if your library is big.
 For my 12k tracks library, it took 30 mins. go for a walk and check when you return.

+also you need an API key from last.fm to make the code work. the API key is free, just fill out the [last.fm/a](https://www.last.fm/api/account/create) form and then use that api. you can leave callback URL and application homepage empty.

 GETTING STARTED(assuming you have python):
 1. make an environment to run it using conda or pip(or you can skip this, im not ur mom): terminal command for conda: conda create --name <env_name>